Easy Buttermilk Substitute

 To store.
 Place in an airtight container and store in the refrigerator for up to two weeks.

-Yes!
-Spoon any that has not been used by the tablespoon into an ice cube tray.
+To freeze.
+Spoon any unused buttermilk substitute into an ice cube tray with a tablespoon.
 Place the tray into the freezer until frozen well, about an hour.
 Remove from the freezer and dispense the frozen cubes into a freezer-safe container.
 Freeze for up to 3 months.

-Glass measuring cup with milk and glass bowl with vinegar to make buttermilk substitute // addapinch.com
+Glass measuring cup with milk and glass bowl with vinegar to make buttermilk substitute.

 Adds Flavor

-It adds a rich, tangy flavor to dishes such as salad dressings and dips.
+It adds a rich, tangy flavor to dishes like salad dressings and dips.

 Tenderizes